 A lot of big developments here.

-and as Steele compiled an an opposition research dossier in behalf of Hillary and her campaign, and how he revealed that he had recorded the status of his wife Nellie, the contractor for Fusion GPS.
+I want to go back to the heart of this letter that was sent by Mark Meadows, and he talks about a transcribed interview with Bruce Orr raising grave concerns related to his role as the conduit between Christopher Steele, the FBI, and as Steele compiled an opposition research dossier on behalf of Hillary and her campaign, and how he revealed that he had recorded the status of his wife, Nellie, the contractor for Fusion GPS.

-Again, they were they were again building the dossier.
+Again, they were, again, building the dossier.

-It's it's almost unimaginable.
+It's almost unimaginable.

-You can't even comprehend it.
+It's almost like you can't even comprehend it.

-You couldn't even write this if you tried, because people wouldn't believe that all these connections would just be falling on top of each other once we start unraveling, like you used to say the onion, you know, peeling back the layers of the onion or unraveling this ball of yarn.
+You couldn't even write this if you tried because people wouldn't believe that all these connections would just be falling on top of each other once we start unraveling, like you used to say, the onion, you know, peeling back the layers of the onion or unraveling this ball of yarn.

 Remember that?